 Perhaps it’s better to think of it as a future fund.
 Building it up now gives you more choice further down the line.
-You could quit work sooner (or gradually reduce your hours), have more money to travel, help your family and generally enjoy yourself.
-And the sooner you start, the younger you’ll be able to do that.
+You could quit work sooner (or gradually reduce your hours), have more money to travel, help your family and generally enjoy yourself – and the sooner you start, the younger you’ll be able to do that.

 That means most of us will have to pay more into our pension pot if we want to enjoy a long and happy retirement.
-But actually, if you start soon – even with small amounts – it isn’t difficult to build up your pot.
+But actually, if you start now – even with small amounts – it isn’t difficult to build up your pot.

 How does a pension work?

 Pensions have several different features, that combined make them a no-brainer for saving for retirement.